 First Approach

-To create the Azure function, Click on the Functions link from the left navigation and then click on the + Add button on the Azure Function App page.
+To create the Azure function, click on the Functions link from the left navigation and click the + Add button on the Azure Function App page.

-Now provide a name for the New Function and choose the Authorization level as Function on the New Function window and then finally, click on the Create Function button to create the Azure function.
+Now, provide a name for the New Function, choose the Authorization level as Function on the New Function window, and finally, click the Create Function button to create the Azure function.

 Now you can able to see the Azure function created successfully.

-Now you can click on the Code + Test link to test if the Azure function is working fine and you can able to see the File created and your function code.
-This is the index.js file code and that is the entry point to the Azure function.
+Now, you can click on the Code + Test link to see if the Azure function is working fine.
+You can see the File created and your function code.
+This is the index.js file code, the entry point to the Azure function.

 module.exports = async function (context, req) {